Lens-Induced Glaucoma

 • Topical antiglaucoma medication (AGM): The first-line management includes beta-blockers, alpha-agonists, and carbonic anhydrase inhibitors.
 Prostaglandin analogs and miotics can be used but may increase intraocular inflammation.

-• Systemic IOP lowering agents: Hyperosmotic agents (i.e., mannitol) and carbonic anhydrase inhibitors (acetazolamide) augment the effect of topical agents.
+• Systemic IOP-lowering agents: Hyperosmotic agents (eg, mannitol) and carbonic anhydrase inhibitors (acetazolamide) augment the effect of topical agents.
 Vigilant monitoring of kidney function and serum electrolytes is essential.

 • Corticosteroids: Topical and systemic corticosteroids lower the inflammation in PAG and PLG before the definitive cataract surgery.

-• Pars plana vitrectomy is sometimes required before cataract surgery if there is inadequate anterior chamber space to safely perform cataract surgery in cases of hyper mature or intumescent cataracts.
+• Pars plana vitrectomy is sometimes required before cataract surgery if there is inadequate anterior chamber space to safely perform the procedure in cases of hyper-maturity or intumescent cataracts.

 Lens Extraction - ideally performed after adequate IOP control

 • Cataract extraction.
-As per the surgeons' experience, conventional ECCE, small incision cataract surgery (SICS), or phacoemulsification techniques are employed to remove the lens.
+Per the surgeons' experience, conventional ECCE, small incision cataract surgery (SICS), or phacoemulsification techniques are employed to remove the lens.

-• The traumatic lens rupture and residual lenticular matter after cataract surgery do well with a total lens aspiration in cases of LPIG and PAG.
+• The traumatic lens rupture and residual lenticular matter after cataract surgery respond well to total lens aspiration in cases of LPIG and PAG.

-• For gross lens subluxation or anterior dislocation in EL, various techniques may be employed depending on the degree of subluxation.
+• Various techniques may be employed for gross lens subluxation or anterior dislocation in EL, depending on the degree of subluxation.
 Phacoemulsification combined with sutured capsular segments may be preferred for mild to moderate subluxation.
-For severe or posterior subluxation, vitrectomy combined with pars plana lensectomy or intracapsular cataract extraction may be required.
+Vitrectomy combined with pars plana lensectomy or intracapsular cataract extraction may be required for severe or posterior subluxation.

 Visual Rehabilitation